 Some prefer sleeping on the floor without a mattress.
 This is especially common outside the U.S. Many cultures sleep either directly on the floor or on a mat or bed roll.
 Some choose to avoid the cost of a mattress, while others appreciate the firm feeling of the floor.
 Mats are also much more portable than mattresses.

 Whether you’re interested in placing your mattress on the floor, have been doing so for years, or are ready to go sans mattress altogether, there are quite a few considerations.
 It’s technically possible to place any mattress on the floor, but there are pros and cons to doing so.
 We’ll review these and helpful tips below.

 When it comes to sleeping directly on the floor, the story is a little more complicated.
-Back pain sufferers are sometimes instructed to sleep on the floor to relieve their pain.
+People with back pain are sometimes instructed to sleep on the floor to relieve their pain.
 While there has been little research into the health benefits or risks of sleeping on the floor, some swear by the practice.
 Our spines naturally curve, and sleeping on the floor is thought to preserve this curvature by keeping our spines neutral.
 Lying on the floor with knees bent can also provide temporary pain relief by taking pressure off the back.

 Before you decide to place your mattress on the floor, it’s important to consult your mattress warranty.
 Some warranties specify that the mattress be placed on some sort of foundation.
 Some even lay out what types are permitted, including the number of legs and slat measurements.
-Placing your mattress on the floor could void your warranty.
+Placing your mattress on the floor could void your warranty warranty.

 It’s also important to note that even if your warranty doesn’t mention anything about specific foundations, other issues can arise from placing your mattress on the floor.
 If the lack of airflow leads to moisture and/or mold problems, that can also void your warranty.